No. 10 YME holds off No. 7 Lakers’ for section play-in upset

 YME continued to make a statement with its rebounding effort to earn extra possessions, just as another Greycloud 3 from the right wing gave the Sting a 27-16 edge.

-On the final possession of the half with about 20 seconds remaining, Lakeview looked to run down the clock to get the final shot, but an aggresive take from Greycloud led to a steal and open fastbreak layup to end the half for a YME 37-20 lead.
+On the final possession of the half with about 20 seconds remaining, Lakeview looked to run down the clock to get the final shot, but an aggressive take from Greycloud led to a steal and open fastbreak layup to end the half for a YME 37-20 lead.

 Both Lakeview and YME competed in last season’s section play-in round as well, as the seven and nine-seed, respectively.

 The Lakers entered the night 2-0 over the Sting this season, with a 68-37 win on Dec.
 2 in the second game of the season, and again on Jan.
 20, 64-43.
-YME, however, came out with a hard response this time around.

 Lakeview will graduate a strong group of seniors in Taylor, Breyfogle, Tusberg, Landyn Listul, Kaiden Pringle, Helmke and Jackson Staab.